seanpm2001/Learn/List/GitHub/Linguist/Unsupported/README.md

 # Unrecognized languages in use

-The following languages have SNU Programming Tools Web-IDE and seanpm2001/Learn projects, but are not officially recognized by GitHubs linguist, as of 2022, Saturday, October 22nd
+The following languages have SNU Programming Tools Web-IDE and seanpm2001/Learn projects, but are not officially recognized by GitHubs linguist, as of 2022, Monday, October 24th

+- [ ] Amulet
 - [ ] ALGOL
 - [ ] ALS
 - [ ] AssemblyScript